Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/005-Express-Advanced-Topics.md

 # Creating Custom Middleware

 When we create a custom middleware, we should normally use `next()` to pass control to the next middleware.
 Otherwise, the request processing cycle will terminate.

+# Built-in-Middleware

+In Express, there are a few built-in middleware functions:

+1. **express.json()** – This parses the body of the request.
+If there is a JSON object in the request body, it will populate the `req.body` property.

+2. **express.urlencoded()** – This is a traditional method used to parse incoming requests with URL-encoded payloads (like HTML form submissions).
+It extracts key-value pairs from the request body and populates the `req.body` property, similar to how `express.json()` works for JSON data.

+3. **express.static()** – This middleware is used to serve static assets like CSS files, images, JavaScript files, etc. You can use it to expose a folder (like `public`) that holds all your static files.